Developer Guide

 Given below is an example usage scenario and how the edit item mechanism behaves at each step.

 Step 1.
-The user inputs the command deletei 1
+The user inputs the command deletei 1.
+This calls:

 The sequence diagram below illustrates this process.